-- To reclaim wood is to salvage material that has reached the end of its existence, revitalize it with life for use again, and transform it either back to its original intent or for another purpose(s).
+- To reclaim wood is to salvage material that has reached the end of its existence, revitalize it so that it is usable again, and either use it for either its original purpose or for a new purpose.

-Pallets, crates, boxes, and doors are great base materials to get your project underway but unless you magically have a supply of these items lying around, you will need to get creative in locating the necessary supplies.
-TIP — Retired barns, shipping crates, salvage and boat yards, garage sales and auctions are great places to acquire old wood or furniture pieces needing some TLC or a complete rebirth.
+Pallets, crates, boxes, and doors are great base materials to get your project underway.
+But unless you have a ready supply of such items, you will need to get creative in locating the necessary supplies.
+Tip: Retired barns, shipping crates, salvage and boat yards, garage sales, and auctions are great places to acquire old wood or furniture pieces needing some TLC or a complete rebirth.

-If you’re new to the world of reclaiming and repurposing or a veteran craftsman, creating shelving is not only a great way to add additional storage to your living space but also a good way to hone your wood working skills.
-Whether it’s increasing your kitchen’s capacity, adding more functionality and access to files and books in your office, or elevating your living room décor through the display of more accent pieces, open shelving provides a great alternative to bulky furniture — saving you money and precious living space real estate.
+Whether increasing your kitchen capacity, improving access to files and books in your office, or enhancing your living room décor through the display of accent pieces, open shelving provides a great alternative to bulky furniture — saving you money and precious living space.

-A desk is a necessity for any home, not just ones with kids.
-This project can be a little more involved if you are unable to find one large piece of wood to reclaim or repurpose and requires the need for multiple pieces.
-But, the end result will pay dividends when it is transformed into your home’s control station where daily household business is attended to.
+Building a wooden desk can be a little more involved if you are unable to find one large piece of wood to reclaim or repurpose for the desk top.
+And you’ll need multiple pieces.
+Again, you’ll find a wide variety of possible desk designs to challenge even the most experienced wood worker.
+And your hard work will be rewarded when the final product is transformed into your home’s control station where daily household business is attended to.

 Still looking for inspiration?
-A first-time woodcrafter or seasoned artisan looking for other project ideas??
+A first-time woodcrafter or seasoned artisan looking for other project ideas?
 Here are some additional ideas for ways to reclaim or repurpose wood:

 Feature image credit: S_Photo / Shutterstock